How to make great quizzes for your learners using EdApp's Authoring Tool

 Pre-lesson screen (the screen before the learner clicks to start their lesson)

 1. Hide Lesson Details - admins and authors can choose to hide certain elements from the pre-lesson screen.
-Progress can be hidden which shows the leaner's completion path through the lesson.
+Progress can be hidden which shows the learner's completion path through the lesson.
 Content Type can also be hidden which shows if there is online content in the lesson.

 The first picture below shows these options not hidden